 The Distinguished Visitor program of the Haas Center for Public Service brings to Stanford prominent individuals whose lives and careers have had significant impact across the nation and globally through distinct public service contributions.

 Over the course of 26 years as anchor and managing editor of Nightline, Koppel became the longest-serving news anchor in U.S. broadcast history.
 When he left ABC News after 42 years, he was the most honored reporter in the network’s history, having received eight Peabody Awards.
 In addition, Koppel has been awarded 12 Alfred I. duPont–Columbia University Awards – television’s equivalent to the Pulitzer Prize – and 42 Emmy Awards, including one for lifetime achievement.
 He has also served as a contributing columnist to the New York Times, Washington Post and Wall Street Journal and as senior contributor to the CBS Sunday Morning Show.

 The Distinguished Visitor event begins with a reception at 4:30 p.m., followed by the lecture at 5:00 p.m.

-This event is free and open to the public, but RSVPs are required.
+This event is free and open to the public.
+Add your name to the wait list.
 RSVP here.